Orofacial granulomatosis

 Orofacial granulomatosis (OFG) is a condition characterized by persistent enlargement of the soft tissues of the mouth, lips and the area around the mouth on the face.
 The enlargement does not cause any pain, but the best treatment and the prognosis are uncertain.
 The mechanism of the enlargement is granulomatous inflammation.
-The underlying cause of the condition is not completely understood, and there is disagreement as to how it relates to Crohn's disease and sarcoidosis.
+The underlying cause of the condition is not completely understood, and there is disagreement as to how it relates to Crohn disease and sarcoidosis.